 Everyone else sat around telling stories to Landau.
 Jack and I escaped to the other room.
 His pot-fueled sex drive was raging.
 Little did he know that I still planned to take out my revenge on his body for his jealousy about Tina.
 He expected me to play my recent bottom role, but I turned the tables on him.
 I threw him on the bed and ripped his clothes off.
 Flipping him over, I grabbed his hair to yank his head back and get his butt sticking up.
 My tongue lavished a thorough rim job that had him moaning and arching for more.
 His butt was pushing against my tongue.
 I started teasing him with the tip of my dick around the pucker of his ass.
 My pre-cum added to the wetness of his hole.
 I reached around and grabbed his straining hose of a dick.
 I was jerking it hard.
 He moaned “No. No. Stop.
 Stop.
 I’m too close.”

 I was relentless and had him at the edge just before he had to cum.
 I jerked him even harder.
 He screamed as his ass tightened and the first blast of jism erupted.
 I penetrated him all the way to my balls as the first spurt finished and his ass relaxed.
 He came again and again as I used short thrusts to match his ejaculate.
 He came about seven times and started to collapse on his face, I jerked his hair back again as I continued to fuck him.
 He shook like a rag doll as I rocked him back and forth.
 “Take that.
 And that and that,” I yelled at him over and over.
 He was whimpering from the abuse.
 His dick remained as hard as a rock.
 I cupped it lightly as I rocked him back and forth.
 It was so sensitive, he was shuddering from the touch.
 Finally he stopped gasping and was moving with me, moaning and loving it.
 I brought myself to climax rutting into him with his face buried in the pillow.
 After finishing I pulled out, flipped him over and sat on his hard dick.
-My ass was soaked from sweat and I scooped my own jism as it leaked out of him to lubricate his cock.
+My ass was soaked from sweat.
+I scooped my own jism as it leaked out of him to lubricate his cock.
 Holding on to his shoulders, I went up and down on his dick.
 Again he lost control before he wanted to cum.
 I sat down as far as I could and gave short bounces on his dick.
 He was thrusting in rhythm with me.
 As he threw his head back to cum, I fell backwards, pulling him on top of me.
 His dick exited my ass just as he exploded.
 Cum went all over my stomach, chest and face.
 He kissed me as he continued to spurt.
 Sliding my dick on our slime, I hurried myself to reach a quick climax.
 He sat up on my thighs and held onto my dick as it came for the second time in five minutes.

 In my sexual fury, I turned around and saw Casper casually beating off at the head of the bed.
 I lunged at him and swallowed his dick to the pubes.
 I massaged the shaft with my tongue and swallowed the head like I was vacuuming his cock.
 He was already close and soon was spurting down my gullet.
 I turned him over and started fucking him with my quickly reviving cock.
 Jack was leaning against the foot board of the bed.
 I dragged him by his feet, lifting his hips to engulf his dick with my mouth.
 I was fucking and sucking the two of them.
 Jack revived to hold my head while he fucked my sucking mouth.
 Casper was sneering at me, confident he could make me go at his ass with my dick forever.
-I began twisting his hard titties to make him squirm and he soon thrashed and came, shooting over his head onto my sucking face.
+I began twisting his hard titties to make him squirm.
+He soon thrashed and came, shooting over his head onto my sucking face.
 The sight had Jack laughing, then suddenly cumming.
 I finished myself off in Casper’s ass.
 We collapsed into a pile on the bed.

 “Are you still mad at me,” Jack tentatively asked.